brikrey67/js-history/readme.md

 While there is a lot of depth to CSS it is ultimately focused on the document which is limiting.

 A program is a collection of instructions that preforms a task when executed by a computer.
-This task can be editing digital video, running a game, transfering money between bank accounts, operating a robot in a factory, mining data, firing missiles, presenting a web application, or simply printing some lines to a console.
+This task can be editing digital video, running a game, transferring money between bank accounts, operating a robot in a factory, mining data, firing missiles, presenting a web application, or simply printing some lines to a console.
 There are many programming languages and they could all do all of these things, but some better than others.

 Programing languages generally share several features such as **data types**, **variables**, **logic**, **control flow**, and **functions** that allow them to express any conceivable procedure.